 In the afternoon, we hire a boat, with a local woman to punt it into the marshes.
 Initially, we pass through large stands of club-rushes, among which ruddy shelducks swim about, mostly in pairs.
-We also observe many citrine wagtails (Motacilla citreola) and moorhens (Gallinula chloropus), while great white egrets (Ardea alba) and grey herons (Ardea cinerea) are wading about, looking for fish.
+We also observe many citrine wagtails (Motacilla citreola) and moorhens (Gallinula chloropus), while great white egrets (Ardea alba) and grey herons (A. cinerea) are wading about, looking for fish.

 This forest is quite young, as it is regenerating after being completely cleared.
 The supply of wood was exhausted, mainly due to a former common belief in this area, stating that if your kitchen fire was extinguished, a member of your family would die.
 This meant that an immense amount of wood was burned for absolutely no use.
 The forest is now protected, and collecting firewood is banned.

 Late afternoon is spent at an old Daoist temple, situated on a mountain named Fung Shan (’Phoenix Mountain’).
 This temple dates back from the 1300s, but was somewhat damaged during The Cultural Revolution, when it was utilized as a stable.
 Several old stone slabs with inscriptions were fired at with guns.
 How barbaric!

 Next to the temple is a small restaurant.
-We eat outside, and on this cool spring day, a pot of hot noodles, served with fried potatoes, peanuts, spring onions, stems of heart-leaved fishwort (Houttuynia), and chili sauce, does a lot of good!
+We eat outside, and on this cool spring day, a pot of hot noodles does a lot of good, served with fried potatoes, peanuts, spring onions, stems of heart-leaved fishwort (Houttuynia), and chili sauce.

-Trees and bushes are powdered with snow, and flowers of rhododendron and Prinsepia utilis are covered in a thick layer of rime.
+Trees and bushes are powdered with snow, and flowers of rhododendron and the spiny Prinsepia utilis are covered in a thick layer of rime.
 Out in the open, an icy wind is blowing, and blankets of fog come and go.
 In the afternoon, sunshine manages to pierce the fog, and the rime must yield.